Click on the titles below to expand them.

 Yes, we normally have a few used bikes in stock.
 Before we sell you a used bike, we replace or fix any worn parts (eg: cables, pedals), service it and clean it.

 Sometimes we may have a used bike in stock which needs that refurb work but we haven’t got around to it.
 For that reason, we don’t have a used section on our website (yet!).
 Please get in touch if you would like to know which second-hand kid’s bikes we have in stock currently.

 Will my bike need to be assembled when it’s delivered?

 Every bike we ship has been built up, set up and safety checked by us.
 We then partially dismantle them for shipment.
+The video below shows the sort of thing we do in prepping the bikes.
+We don’t always do it that quickly!
 Normally, pedals and handlebar need to be put on the bike upon receipt.
 Sometimes the front wheel also.
-We provide some basic tools and very clear instruction on how to do this and we are happy to handle any queries on 01442 872123 or email@example.com
+We provide some basic tools and very clear instruction on how to do this and we are happy to handle any queries on 01442 872123 or firstname.lastname@example.org